furti/FreeCAD-Lithophane/CONTRIBUTING.md

 At first, thank you for trying the Workbench and for taking the time to contribute :)

 ## Found a bug?
-- **Make sure that the bug was not already reported** by checking the issues or searchin in the FreeCAD Forum https://forum.freecadweb.org/viewtopic.php?f=9&t=30496
+- **Make sure that the bug was not already reported** by checking the issues or searching in the FreeCAD Forum https://forum.freecadweb.org/viewtopic.php?f=9&t=30496
 - If you could not find any open issues, you should create one (https://github.com/furti/FreeCAD-Lithophane/issues/new?template=bug_report.md).
   - Enter as much information as possible into the issue template. **The FreeCAD Version Info is very important**